 Frank was the son of William “Henry” Stilwell and Charlotte B. “Sarah” Winfrey.
 Frank was born in Iowa in 1856.
-Shortly afterwards, the family moved to Kansas Territory to a location on the Santa Fe Trail.
-When he grew up, he and his brother Simpson were in Anadarko, Oklahoma before traveling to Prescott, Arizona Territory in 1877.
+Shortly afterward, the family moved to Kansas Territory to a location on the Santa Fe Trail.
+When he grew up, he and his brother Simpson were in Anadarko, Oklahoma, before traveling to Prescott, Arizona Territory, in 1877.
 Though his brother Simpson would take a more honorable path, becoming an Indian fighter, scout, Deputy U.S. Marshal, police judge, and U.S. Commissioner, Frank was not destined to do so.

 Next, he made his way to Tombstone, where he hooked up with the Clanton Gang and began a new career of cattle rustling.
 Thief or no, Johnny Behan appointed Stillwell as a Cochise County Deputy Sheriff in 1881.
 While acting in that capacity, he and a man named Pete Spence robbed the Tombstone-Bisbee stage of $3,000 on September 8, 1881.
 Though arrested, they were acquitted.
 Not satisfied with this result, Wyatt Earp soon rounded them up and brought them in for a second trial, but they were again acquitted and released.

 In Tombstone, Stillwell prospered, perhaps with the help of the Clanton Gang.
 He soon owned interests in several mines and various businesses, including a saloon, a wholesale liquor business, a stage line, and livery stables.